Doctors Are Available On The Following Days

 Our Practice Nurses run clinics for Well Woman and all routine smears; Heart Disease; Hypertension; Respiratory including Asthma; Diabetic; Well Man (especially if you haven’t seen your doctor in the last three years); medical checks for the over 75 and newly registered patients; childhood & adult vaccinations; menopause.
 Please make a routine appointment with one of our Practice Nurses.
 It is necessary to inform us why you want an appointment e.g. for a diabetic check as our Practice Nurses specialise in different areas and some treatments such as blood tests, wound dressings and ear syringing, can only be carried out by the treatment room nurses.

 Some vaccinations and prescriptions are not available under the NHS and charges will apply.
-Please ask Reception for our current price list which is also displayed at reception and on the main notice board in the waiting area.
-All fees are payable at the time of consultation either with cash or cheque; most debit and credit cards are accepted but you will incur a 2% admin fee for credit cards.
+Please ask Reception for our current price list.
+All fees are payable at the time of consultation either with cash or cheque; most debit and credit cards are accepted.
 Due to the time necessary for each appointment it is only possible for us to offer travel advice and vaccinations during our Travel Clinic.
-If we are unable to offer you an appointment in the appropriate time for your trip please contact a private travel clinic (search the web under “travel clinics”); Robens Centre 01483 686690 or BA travel clinic 0845 600 2236.
+If we are unable to offer you an appointment in the appropriate time for your trip please contact a private travel clinic (search the web under “travel clinics”).
+Local clinics include Church Pharmacy, Weybridge (01932 842632); Global Health Travel Clinic, West Byfleet (01932 943002) and Prime Health, Brooklands (01932 504999).

 The European Health Insurance Card (EHIC) replaced the old E111 in 2006.